laiudm/mini-c/readme.md

 mini-c
 ======

+-- updated by me to replace the x86 code generator with an ARM code generator.
+See the arm branch--

 I set myself a challenge: write a self-hosting C compiler in 10 hours.
 This is the result, plus lots of cleanup (check "releases" for the 10 hour version).

 Implementation: